Accipitridae

 The Accipitridae (/ˌæksɪˈpɪtrɪdiː, -deɪ/) is one of the four families within the order Accipitriformes, and is a family of small to large birds of prey with strongly hooked bills and variable morphology based on diet.
 They feed on a range of prey items from insects to medium-sized mammals, with a number feeding on carrion and a few feeding on fruit.
 The Accipitridae have a cosmopolitan distribution, being found on all the world's continents (except Antarctica) and a number of oceanic island groups.
 Some species are migratory.
 The family contains 256 species which are divided into 12 subfamilies and 75 genera.

-Many well-known birds such as hawks, eagles, kites, harriers and Old World vultures are included in this group.
-The osprey is usually placed in a separate family (Pandionidae), as is the secretary bird (Sagittariidae), and the New World vultures are also usually now regarded as a separate family or order.
+Many well-known birds of prey such as buzzard, eagles, harriers, hawks, kites, and Old World vultures are included in this group.
+The osprey is usually placed in a separate family (Pandionidae), as is the secretary bird (Sagittariidae); the New World vultures are also usually now regarded as a separate family (Cathartidae) or order.
 Karyotype data indicate the accipitrids analysed are indeed a distinct monophyletic group.